A skew approach to enrichment for Gray-categories: Pseudomorphisms and mapping spaces for Gray-categories

 In fact, this $Q$ is precisely the pseudomorphism classifier comonad of Remark~\ref{rmk:comonad}.
 To see this requires exhibiting $p \colon Q\ca \to \ca$ as the free algebraic surjection on $! \colon \varnothing \to \ca$: that is, given an algebraic surjection $(G, \theta) \colon \cb \to \cc$ and morphism $F \colon \ca \to \cc$, we must show that there exists a unique morphism of algebraic surjections as depicted below

 where $(p,\phi)$ is as described in Example~\ref{eg:surj}.
 This is straightforward.
 Indeed, in order that $(K,F)$ commutes with the lifting functions $\phi$ and $\theta$ on objects, we are forced to define $Kx = \theta(Fx)$.
-On morphisms, consider a generating non-identity $[f]:x \to y \in Q\ca$.
+On morphisms, consider a generating non-identity $[f]\colon x \to y \in Q\ca$.
 Since this is the lifting $\phi(f) \colon x \to y$, we are forced to define $K([f]) = \theta(Ff) \colon Kx \to Ky$.
 Since $(Q\ca)_1$ is the free category on the underlying reflexive graph of $\ca_1$, this extends uniquely to a functor $K \colon (Q\ca)_1 \to \cb$ commuting with the lifting functions and making the square commute, insofar as it is defined.
 Finally, the definition of $K$ on $2$-cells and $3$-cells is forced on us by the fact that $G$ is fully faithful on $2$-cells and $3$-cells, and the requirement that the square commute.

 Having established that the pseudomorphism classifier $Q$ is the cofibrant replacement comonad for the awfs, we see that the Kleisli category $\GCat_Q = \GCat_p$ is the category of \emph{weak maps} for the awfs $(L,R)$.
-The core of our proof concerns applying the universal property of the category of weak maps $\GCat_p$, established in Theorem 10 of \cite{Bourke2016Weak}, which asserts that the inclusion $j \colon \GCat \to \GCat_p$ freely adds a section to each right map for the awfs --- that is, each algebraic surjection --- in a way that respects vertical composition of algebraic surjections and morphisms of algebraic surjections.
+The core of our proof concerns applying the universal property of the category of weak maps $\GCat_p$, established in Theorem 10 of \cite{Bourke2016Weak}, which asserts that the inclusion $j \colon \GCat \to \GCat_p$ freely adds a section to each algebraic surjection in a way that respects vertical composition and morphisms of algebraic surjections.
 We describe this universal property precisely now.
 The universal morphism which adds the sections is specified by a concrete double functor as depicted below

 where $\dcat{SplEpi}(\GCat_p) \to \Sq{\GCat}$ is the concrete double category of split epimorphisms in $\GCat_p$.
 In fact, this concrete double functor assigns to a vertical morphism $(F,\phi)$ the split epimorphism $(F,F_{\phi})$ constructed in Lemma~\ref{lem:ss1}.